-'''

-SB 27 (Turner)(S NR Energy)(+)
+SB 27 (Turner)(S Rules)(+)(consent)

-'''

 Would prohibit the approval of mining permit applications for applicants that are not compliant with the wage performance bonding requirements of state law and would make continued compliance with those requirements a condition of any mining permit.
-All penalties collected for violations of wage performance bonding requirements for mining operations would be paid to employees injured by the employer's failure to post the performance bond.
+Senate changes provide for certain exceptions and clarify when an order prohibiting further coal removal can be ordered for noncompliance.